CISSP-Study-Resources

 • Conceptual Total Risk Formula: threats * vulnerabilities * asset value = total risk

-• Controls Gap: amount of risk that is reduced by implementing safeguards
+• Controls Gap: amount of risk that is reduced by implementing safeguards, or the difference between total risk and residual risk

 • Conceptual Residual Risk Formula: total risk - controls gap = residual risk